The roundtable made several initial recommendations that will form the basis of further discussions:

 Companies and NHS organisations need to be more challenging of themselves and each other as to whether their plans to work together meet these standards.

-• The focus of partnership needs to be more about the whole person and less about ‘linear pathways and/or body parts’.
+• The focus of partnership needs to be more about the whole person and less about ‘linear pathways or body parts or both’.
 Patients are often on multiple complex pathways.
 A more holistic approach is needed to meet the needs of an ageing population, with increasing co-morbidities and complex needs.

 • NHS organisations need to be clear about articulating health challenges in a way that enables industry to respond with solutions that will work.
 These challenges should include prevention, where the life sciences industry has a high level of interest in the same goals.
 The AHSNs have a key role to play in this process and can also help triage proposed industry solutions.